Go and the OpenAPI Ecosystem

 Advantages:

-• Since everything comes from code, it is easy to maintain API consistency across the entire project.
+- Since everything originates from the code, it is easier to maintain API consistency across the entire project.

-• By utilizing Go's strong type system, you can obtain a more accurate and indisputable specification than when using all the features of OpenAPI3.
+- By leveraging Go's strong typing system, one can obtain a more accurate and unambiguous specification compared to utilizing all features of OpenAPI3.

 Disadvantages:

-• You must learn the DSL defined by each framework, and it may be difficult to apply it to existing code.
+- One must learn the DSL defined by each framework, and it may be difficult to apply to existing code.

-• You must forcefully follow the rules proposed by the framework, so freedom and flexibility may be reduced.
+- Since one is forced to follow the rules proposed by the framework, freedom and flexibility may be reduced.

-Each method has its advantages and disadvantages, and it is important to choose a method suitable for the project's requirements and team preferences.
-The most important thing is not which method is better, but rather to assess what is the most suitable solution for your current situation and to increase development productivity for quicker departures and satisfactory work-life balance.
+Each method possesses advantages and disadvantages, and it is crucial to select the most appropriate approach based on project requirements and team preferences.
+What is always most important is not which method is superior, but rather performing a value judgment to determine the most suitable solution for one's current situation, thereby maximizing development productivity to achieve early departures and satisfying work-life balance.

-Although this article is written as of October 2024, the Go and OpenAPI ecosystems are constantly evolving.
-Therefore, consider the time gap between when this article was written and when you are reading it, and continuously follow up on the updates and the changed advantages and disadvantages of each library and project.
+Although this article was written as of October 2024, the Go and OpenAPI ecosystems are continuously evolving.
+Therefore, considering the time elapsed since this writing, it is recommended to continuously follow up on the status of each library and project, as well as their changed advantages and disadvantages.